 In an earlier study, the FDA found sunscreen chemicals could enter the body after just one day’s use and were at much higher levels than recommended.
 The agency analyzed four off-the-shelf sunscreen products and found that they “resulted in plasma concentrations that exceeded the threshold established by the FDA for potentially waiving some nonclinical toxicology studies for sunscreens.”

 Previous studies have indicated a possible association between some of the chemicals and health risks such as endocrine disruption and reproductive harm, but no comprehensive safety data are available.

-The FDA study which was published in January 2020 in the Journal of the American Medical Association, examined avobenzone, oxybenzone, octocrylene, homosalate, octisalate and octinoxate—six of the most commonly used synthetic UV filters/active ingredients in sunscreen.
+The FDA study which was published in January 2020 in the Journal of the American Medical Association, examined avobenzone, oxybenzone, octocrylene, homosalate, octisalate and octinoxate—six of the most commonly used chemical UV filters in sunscreen.

 A proposed FDA rule which was expected to be finalized in 2019, would have required the industry to complete additional testing of up to a dozen chemicals to make sure sunscreens using them are safe, to fill in the current data gaps for these ingredients.

 But the rule reportedly got sidetracked when the coronavirus (COVID-19) pandemic struck.
 Oddly, the CARES Act, which dealt primarily with an economic response to the pandemic, made changes to how over-the-counter products like sunscreen are regulated.
 For now, at least, the status quo prevails.
 The Cares Act overhauled how over-the-counter drugs, including sunscreens, are regulated, and it retained the 1999 sunscreen rule, which says the active ingredients currently on the market are safe and effective.